JonnyOrman/XpressTest/README.md

         .ThenTheResultShouldBe(arrangement => arrangement.GetThe<Entity>());
 ```

+See the [XpressTest.Examples](https://github.com/JonnyOrman/XpressTest/tree/main/XpressTest.Examples/Tests) project in this repository for many more examples.

 ## Getting started

 Install by running the following:
 ```
-dotnet add package XpressTest --version 1.0.0-alpha.11
+dotnet add package XpressTest --version 1.0.0-alpha.12
 ```

-Examples of usage can be seen in the `XpressTest.Examples` project in this repository.